Independence Hall in Philadelphia

 USS Constitution "Old Ironsides" on Boston's Freedom Trail

-Shoeless Joe Jackson Museum – Cool small, yet informative museum for baseball fans.
-Learn more about Shoeless Joe Jackson (born in Greenville, SC) and the infamous Chicago Black Sox scandal at this Upstate South Carolina gem.
+Shoeless Joe Jackson Museum – This is a small, yet informative museum for baseball fans.
+You will learn more about Shoeless Joe Jackson (born in Greenville, SC) and the infamous Chicago Black Sox scandal at this Upstate South Carolina gem.
+I am not a huge fan of baseball but I do love Field of Dreams so this was a fun experience.
+On a side note, I recently visited the actual field used for filming (it’s a wonderful roadside attraction if you are traveling near Dubuque, Iowa).

 Shoeless Joe Jackson museum in Greenville, SC

-National Museum of the American Indian – Learn more about the history and culture of Native people from their own viewpoint at this free Smithsonian gem in D.C.
-This was the first museum dedicated to Native Americans.
+National Museum of the American Indian – You can learn more about the history and culture of Native people from their own viewpoint at another interesting Smithsonian in D.C.
+On an interesting side note, this was the first museum dedicated to Native Americans.

 National Postage Museum – An under appreciated Smithsonian gem in D.C. where you can explore the history of the postal industry in the US.
 The William H. Gross Stamp Gallery is the world’s largest.